 Whether you received a red light ticket for a failure to stop at West 40th and 8th Avenue in New York, or got pulled over for an illegal turn at an intersection near The Battle of White Plains Park, you could be on the hook for some serious money.
 Receiving a traffic ticket in New York can not only put a severe dent in your wallet, but you'll also be assessed points that could result in a license suspension or worse.

-In New York there are 3 primary forms of red light citations: a VTL 1110a citation, a VTL 1111(d)-1 citation, and a red light camera citation.
+What kinds of circumstances determine how much you'll pay for a red light ticket?
+In New York there are 3 primary forms of red light citations: a VTL 1110a citation, a VTL 1111(d)-1 citation, and a red light camera citation:

 A VTL 1110a violation occurs when you fail to follow any traffic control device in the State of New York.
 Your penalties increase with each guilty verdict within 18 months: